vranac/hugo-blog/content/post/2017-07-22-loading-sql-with-doctrine-fixtures-in-symfony-project.markdown

     }
 }
 {{< /codecaption >}}

-It turns out it is rather simple, we need the Symfony finder component.

 In lines 19-23 the following is happening...
 To the instance of the finder, path needs to be supplied,